fastruby/rails-template/config_files/pull_request_template.md

 **Screenshots:**

 If changes to the UI are made, please include screenshots of the before and after.

-**Related story:**
+**Related story/GitHub issue:**

-Link to the relevant story in Pivotal Tracker.
+Link to the relevant story in Pivotal Tracker or issue in GitHub

 **Related links (if applicable):**